aparreno14/OpenGalois/README.md

 1. **Exact algebraic computation**

-   Computations are performed over (\mathbb{Q}), using exact rational arithmetic.
-The project deliberately avoids floating-point approximations in the mathematical core.
+   Computations are performed over `Q`, using exact rational arithmetic.
+The mathematical core deliberately avoids floating-point approximations.

 2. **Proof-carrying output**

    The output is not just a label such as `S5` or `D4`.
-OpenGalois emits a certificate containing the mathematical objects, facts, rules, and premises used to justify the conclusion.
+OpenGalois emits a certificate containing the mathematical objects, facts, rules, premises and evidence used to justify the conclusion.

 3. **Human-readable explanations**

    The same certificate can be rendered as a mathematical explanation.
 The explanation is non-normative: it is derived from the certificate, but the certificate and verifier remain the source of truth.

 OpenGalois is not intended to compete with large general-purpose systems such as SageMath, PARI/GP, Magma, Mathematica, or Maple.
-Its purpose is narrower: to make the computation of Galois groups and radical expressions for low-degree polynomials transparent, reproducible, and independently checkable.
+Its purpose is narrower: to make the computation of Galois groups and radical expressions for low-degree polynomials transparent, reproducible and independently checkable.

 ---